sree86/aws-cloudforamtion-template-vpc/README.md

-# aws-cloudforamtion-template-vpc
-The cf template to launch VPC in AWS
+This is aws cloudformation template to launch VPC in AWS
 # Usage:
 You can run the aws cli command to launch cloudformation StackName aws cloudformation --region <region> create-stack --stack-name <stack name> --template-body file://vpc-fargate.yaml